raspberrypilearning/comic-character/en/step_2.md

 title: How does JavaScript make websites interactive?
 ---

-JavaScript is a powerful language that provides tools to allow developers to create interactive websites, by controlling the webpage content and behaviour.
+JavaScript is a powerful language that allows developers to create interactive websites.
-JavaScript can be used to change HTML content, change HTML attribute values, change CSS styles, show/hide HTML elements, and more.
+JavaScript can be used to update, hide or show HTML content, change CSS styling and lots more!

-In this project we will focus on the following tools:
+In this project you will use JavaScript to:
-+ DOM Manipulation
-+ Event Handling
-+ User input validation
-+ Animations & Transitions
++ Update, hide and show HTML elements
++ Give users control of updating the page content
++ Check users have completed a form correctly
-+ Local storage
++ Add animations
++ Store user preferences

 --- /collapse ---

-JavaScript provides a Date function using the syntax `new Date()`.
+JavaScript has a `Date()` function that returns the current date and time, using the browser's time zone.

-This function lets you work with dates automatically.
-JavaScript will use the browser's time zone and return the current date and time.
-For example:

-`Mon Feb 19 2024 16:15:20 GMT+0000 (Greenwich Mean Time)`
+A call to `Date()` returns a string.

+Here is the result of the call to `Date()` when this page was loaded:

+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-date" width="100%" height="20" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 --- task ---

 Open `script.js`.

-Create a constant `currentYear` to store `new Date()` as a value.
+Create a constant `currentYear` to store a new `Date()` object.

 --- code ---
 ---